opme/aks-keycloak/README.md

 This is creating the Vnet, Subnet, AKS cluster, ACR

-AKS Cluster is using a system defined managed identity to connec to ACR
+AKS Cluster is using a system defined managed identity to connect to ACR

 az aks get-credentials --resource-group perfect-grouper-rg --name perfect-grouper-aks Merged "perfect-grouper-aks" as current context in /home/mshamber/.kube/config